paveljurca/quotes/index.md

 .

-The girls go to college and the boyzs go to jail / Gran Torino
+The girls go to college and the boys go to jail / Gran Torino

 .